Explosion-Scratch/COVID/README.md

-# COVID
+# COVID Realtime updates

-Created with CodeSandbox
+This is a simple API that constantly updates with data about COVID.